NannyML/nannyml/docs/quick.rst

 .. image:: ./_static/quick-start-drift-n-performance.svg

-Plot confirms our supposition: the main drift peak coincides with the strongest performance drop.
+The plot confirms our supposition: the main drift peak coincides with the strongest performance drop.
 It is interesting to see that there is a noticeable shift magnitude increase right before the estimated drop happens.
 That could looks like an early sign of incoming issues.
 Now let's see what actually happened with the distributions by visualizing their change in the analysis period: